 Syrian President Sharaa makes the 1st White House visit by a Syrian head of state

-WASHINGTON — President Donald Trump is hosting Syrian President Ahmad al-Sharaa at the White House on Monday, welcoming the once-pariah state into a U.S-led global coalition to fight the Islamic State group.
+WASHINGTON — President Donald Trump hosted Syrian President Ahmad al-Sharaa at the White House on Monday, welcoming the once-pariah state into a U.S-led global coalition to fight the Islamic State group.

+Al-Sharaa arrived at the White House around 11:30 a.m. and shortly after began his Oval Office meeting, which remained closed to the press.
+The Syrian president entered the building through West Executive Avenue, adjacent to the White House, rather than on the West Wing driveway used for other foreign leaders' arrivals.
+He left the White House about two hours later and greeted a throng of supporters gathered outside before getting into his motorcade.

 Trump and al-Sharaa — who once had ties to al-Qaida and had a $10 million U.S. bounty on his head — first met in May in Saudi Arabia.
 At the time, the U.S. president described al-Sharaa as a "young, attractive guy.
 Tough guy.
 Strong past, very strong past.
 Fighter."
 It was the first official encounter between the U.S. and Syria since 2000, when then-President Bill Clinton met with Hafez Assad, the father of Bashar Assad.